StanfordHCI/bang/README.md

 ### Recruiting

 When we start an experiment we need `TEAM_SIZE`(from the `.env` file) squared participants to be active in the `waitChat` before we can start the experiment.
 This recruiting process initially notifies our `willBang` list and optionally makes the HIT available to other workers on MTurk.
 During recruiting if participants are not active in `waitChat` we remove them and pay them a nominal participation fee.
 Once there are enough active workers we remove their `willBang` qualification and add the `hasBanged` qualification, which makes it impossible for them to work on our experiments again.
 Also at this time, we usually notify ourselves that the experiment has launched.

+`waitChatOn` controls if a chatbot should be shown before the main task starts.
+This is designed so that the participants can stay engaged through the chat interaction and we can make sure they are present.
+For example, when participants don't respond to the chat bot for a certain time period we no longer consider them active.
+Note: `waitChatOn` exists  in `server.js` and `public/client.js` and needs to have the same value in both places to work as designed.

 ### Running the experiment